tongyx361/social-network-simulator/.github/CONTRIBUTING.md

 # Contribution Guide

+1. See #1 for the roadmap.
-1. Please try to make pull requests instead of pushing to the `main` branch directly.
+2. Please try to make pull requests instead of pushing to the `main` branch directly.
 (But it's also fine.)
-2. For any questions, please contact @tongyx361.
+3. For any questions, please contact @tongyx361.

 ## Setup